Plura's Guide to Hosting an Event

 People are going to love your event and want to tell their friends!
 A big way events like this grow are through word of mouth, so encourage your friends to share the event details with their own networks.
 You can also have specific themes for who to invite sometimes, e.g. “Bring a partner” or “Bring a curious friend.”

-As you add your events to Bloom and people RSVP, you’ll start building a following within the platform.
+As you add your events to Plura and people RSVP, you’ll start building a following within the platform.
 Everyone who RSVPs to one of your events becomes a “follower” of your organization (unless they opt out), and will receive notifications whenever you add a new event.

 #5: Make it recurring and reliable